Erd\H{o}s-Rado Classes: Applications

 \subsection{Indiscernible Collapse in Nonelementary Classes}

 One of the uses of generalized indiscernibles in first-order is to characterize various dividing lines via indiscernible collapse.
 An old result of Shelah \cite[Theorem II.2.13]{sh:c} says that a theory $T$ is stable iff any order indiscernibles in a model of $T$ are in fact set indiscernibles.
-Scow \cite[Theorem 5.11]{s-nip-collapse} proved that $T$ is NIP iff any ordered graph indiscernibles in a model of $T$ are in fact just order indiscernibles.
-In each of these cases, there is are abstract (Ramsey) classes $\cK_0 \subset \cK$ where some property of $T$ can be detected by wether or not there are $\cK$-indiscernibles that are not entirely determined by the smaller amount of information given by their $\cK_0$-types.
+Scow \cite[Theorem 5.11]{s-nip-collapse} proved that $T$ is NIP iff any ordered graph indiscernibles in a model of $T$ are in fact order indiscernibles.
+In each of these cases, there are abstract (Ramsey) classes $\cK_0$ and $\cK$ with $\cK_0$ a reduct of $\cK$ where some property of $T$ can be detected by whether or not there are $\cK$-indiscernibles that are not $\cK_0$-indiscernibles (after reducting the index).
 Guingona, Hill, and Scow \cite{ghs-collapse} have formalized this notion of indiscernible collapse and given several more examples.

 Following this work, we can give definitions of several dividing lines in Abstract Elementary Classes making use of the fact that the determining classes are Erd\H{o}s-Rado classes in addition to being Ramsey classes.
 Unfortunately, at this time, we don't know of any indiscernible collapses characterizing dividing lines that start with an Erd\H{o}s-Rado class (other than order indiscernibles, but this collapse result is already known for Abstract Elementary Classes\footnotei{Citation?}). \cite[Theorem 3.4]{ghs-collapse} uses $\cK^{n-mlo}$ and \cite[Theorem 4.7]{ghs-collapse} uses a class of trees that doesn't restrict the height (in a similar way that $\cK^{ceq}$ generalizes $\cK^{\chi-or}$), but neither of these are known to be Erd\H{o}s-Rado classes. \cite[Corollary 5.9]{ghs-collapse} characterizes $NTP_2$ theories via a collapse of $\cK^{ceq}$-indiscernibles, but involves notions of formulas dividing that does not easily generalize to Abstract Elementary Classes.
 This leads us to the following question: